swisnoski/tetris_king_fish/website_resources/non_technical_report.md

 #### Sam:
 I built the tetris simulators (tetris, tetris_max, tetris_rl) in order to practice my systems coding skills and because I thought it would be a fun challenge.
 I also helped debug and assisted with integration, as we all did.

+#### Satchel:
+I built the game grid detection, defined the overall vision pipeline, and worked with Ashley and Sam on integration.
+Ashley and I tested the camera system and different lightings, as well as determined what conditions we would use to play tetris.

 ## Challenges